Fire Compartmentation Services

 The Technical Bit

-The survey identifies breaches in compartmentation and provides recommendations to restore fire resistance, in line with the building’s original design intent and relevant standards such as BS 9999 and PAS 9980.
+Our compartmentation and fire stopping services identify breaches in compartmentation and provide recommendations to restore fire resistance, in line with the building’s original design intent and relevant standards such as BS 9999 and PAS 9980.

-Compartmentation should be checked regularly, especially after works by contractors (e.g., cabling, plumbing, or maintenance) which may compromise fire-resisting barriers.
+Compartmentation should be checked regularly with Fire-Stopping Surveys, especially after works by contractors (e.g., cabling, plumbing, or maintenance) which may compromise fire-resisting barriers.

-The survey should include clear photographic evidence, risk prioritisation, and a schedule of breaches with recommended remedial actions.
+The survey should include clear photographic evidence, risk prioritisation, and an action plan with recommended remedial actions.

 Reports rely on the level of access granted and may highlight limitations where full visibility couldn’t be obtained, these should not be ignored.